PAMinerva/LearnDirectX/_build/html/_sources/Tutorials/01-HelloDirectX/hello-window.md

 ## DirectX Graphics Infrastructure (DXGI)

 Microsoft DirectX Graphics Infrastructure (DXGI) is an API that collects functionality and tasks that don't change regardless of the version of graphics API you are actually using (Direct3D 10, 11, or 12).
 Specifically, DXGI manages low-level tasks such as enumerating hardware graphics devices (GPUs) and outputs (monitors), creating rendering buffers, presenting rendered frames to an output, controlling gamma, and managing full-screen transitions.
-This allows a graphics API to focus on drawing 3D content into buffers without worrying about the origin of these buffers or how they will be displayed. <br>
+This allows a graphics API to focus on drawing 3D content into buffers without worrying about the origin of these buffers or how they will be displayed.

 DXGI's purpose is to communicate with the kernel mode driver and the system hardware, as shown in the following diagram.

 <br>